/ HOMESCHOOL CONNECTION STAFF

 I’m looking forward to leading an (HC)2 Spanish program that gives students the skills and confidence to begin to speak and understand basic Spanish.
 In class, we use actions, activities, stories, and songs to learn the language.
 Outside of class, students have access to various online activities to help reinforce our weekly lessons.

-SECONDARY HEALTH TEACHER
+SECONDARY SCIENCE TEACHER

 MRS. ANDREA HAVEMAN